Fix back/forward cache issues

-When users hit the back button, bfcache makes it instant by restoring the page from memory.
+bfcache makes back button navigation instant.
+Fix it first.
 If your page prevents bfcache, users wait for a full reload instead.

-The back/forward cache (bfcache) stores complete page snapshots in memory when users navigate away.
-When they hit back or forward, the browser instantly restores the snapshot—no network requests, no JavaScript re-execution, no layout recalculation.
+The back/forward cache (bfcache) stores page snapshots in memory.
+When users hit back or forward, the browser restores the snapshot instantly.
+No network requests, no JavaScript re-execution, no layout recalculation.
 It's the fastest navigation possible.
+Use it.

 Diagnose